 You should also attend your Local Authority’s office yourself and investigate if there are any developments planned for the area, plans for major roads, large housing estates, dumps, etc.

 If the property is in a poor condition, I would advise that you should consult a builder on the cost involved in repairing the property as you will need to take this into account in your budget.

 7. SIGNING OF CONTRACTS

-When your Solicitor is satisfied that all matters are in order with the contracts, title documents and planning documents and you are satisfied with the contents of your engineers report.
-You will attend your solicitor’s office to sign Contracts and pay the Deposit.
-The deposit paid is 10% of the purchase price, you can deduct from this any booking deposit that you have already paid to an engineer.
+When your solicitor is satisfied that all matters are in order with the contracts, title documents and planning documents and you are satisfied with the contents of your engineers report.
+You will attend your solicitor’s office to sign contracts and pay the deposit.
+The deposit paid is 10% of the purchase price, you can deduct from this any booking deposit that you may have already paid to an Estate Agent.

 - Life Cover which may include attending a medical examination